JayAreP/flex/README.md

 # Show the FLEX networking configuration:
 Get-FLEXClusterNetwork

-# Create 2 c-nodes for an existing cluster:
+# Create a c-node for an existing cluster:
-Get-FLEXCluster | Add-FLEXClusterCloudCNode -count 2
+Get-FLEXCluster | Add-FLEXClusterCloudCNode

 # Show all available nodes (those in the free pool)
 Get-FLEXClusterCNodes -showAvailable